Miro Heiskanen Game Preview: Stars vs. Flames

 Heiskanen Stats vs. the Flames

-- On defense, the Flames are conceding 64 total goals (3.4 per game) which ranks 23rd in the NHL.
+- On the defensive side, the Flames are conceding 72 total goals (3.3 per game) which ranks 22nd in the NHL.

 |2023-2024 Season